-- A Weekly Reflection.
-This is where students reflect on what they learned during the preceding week.
-This reflection might be open-ended, or it might be based on suggested prompts that I put in the weekly agenda.
+The basic structure of the journal is a Weekly Reflection in which students reflect on what they learned during the preceding week.
+This reflection might be open-ended, or it might be based on suggested prompts that I put on the weekly agenda.
 In either case, students almost always have a huge measure of choice in what they write about.
-In their reflection, I encourage students to write about how the new learning from the week connects to previous learning, and to the Big Ideas of biology (evolution, information flow, energy and matter flow, and systems.
+In their reflection, I encourage students to write about how the new learning from the week connects to previous learning, and to the Big Ideas of biology (evolution, information flow, energy and matter flow, and systems).

-Why should your students keep a biology learning journal?
+Why should students keep a biology learning journal?

 - I’m a huge believer in the use of writing to improve thinking.
 It’s an important part of my own thinking/learning process.
 One of my goals for my AP Bio course is to help students become deep biological thinkers.
 Journaling is how I help my students to get there.

 - Journaling helps reduce fragmentation.
 By reflecting on their learning, and on the journal itself, students bind together the many disparate facts they’ll learn in your class into a meaningful whole.